 In a more focused context, Nisbet (2014) identified three recent groups of public intellectuals commenting on climate: ecological activists, smart growth reformers, and ecomodernists.
 Nisbet’s schema is based on theory and evidenced by a number of examples, but possibly less generalizable beyond the case of climate discourse.
 A recent empirical pilot study informed by repertory grid analysis identified four types, overlapping Nisbet’s study: pragmatic reformers, activist greens, ecomodernists, and ecofatalists (Bernstein and Szuster 2018).
 In the popular realm, Milfont and Duckitt (2010) identified fully twelve factors defining contemporary environmental attitudes, though ultimately a single higher order factor, “Generalized Environmental Attitudes,” seems best to explain these twelve.
 Another major empirical study characterized nine types of Americans in the context of environmentalism, with groups such as “liberal greens,” “homebodies,” and “outdoor browns”—suggesting some possible underlying binaries informing their typology (AP & NORC 2015).
 As perhaps the most extreme typology, Integral Ecology: Uniting Multiple Perspectives on the Natural World (Esbjörn-Hargens and Zimmerman 2009) defines over two hundred approaches to environmental thought in its appendix—yet reduces all to a simple two-dimensional rubric differentiating between exterior and interior experience, and collective vs. individual realities (see also Esbjörn-Hargens 2009; Zimmerman 2009).

 Single binaries appear to be overly simplified ways to situate the contemporary spectrum of environmental thought; yet binaries offer both conceptually clear distinction and possibilities for empirical validation.
 Multiple sets of binaries, then, may preserve their strengths while defining a higher-dimensioned space in which to situate contemporary environmental approaches.
-This is what we do here via EcoTypes axes.
+This is what we do here via EcoTypes axes and themes.

-*This page authored by Jim Proctor, with contributions by Jennifer Bernstein.
+*This page authored by Jim Proctor in late 2016, with contributions by Jennifer Bernstein and minimal updates since.